 Colombian Supremo Coffee

-Colombian Supremo coffee is grown high in the Colombian Andes and is famous for it's smooth pleasant acidity, smooth finish, nutty overtones and rich medium to full body.
-From the Andeano Estate and is shade grown.
-Colombian coffee is the world's second largest producer of coffee and is famous for consistently producing fine gourmet coffees.
+The Colombian Supremo Coffee is grown high in the Colombian Andes and is famous for its smooth, pleasant acidity, smooth finish, nutty overtones, and rich medium to full body.
+Colombia is the world's second-largest coffee producer and is famous for consistently producing fine gourmet coffees.

 - Kosher Certified

 Flavor Notes: Bittersweet, Chocolate, Caramel, and Hints of Orange

 Processing: Washed Process

 - Single Origin Coffee: Grown at 1,650 - 1,800 meters in volcanic ash

 - Similar Products: Colombian Supremo is also available in Decaf Coffee.

 - Certifying Authenticity: Colombian Supremo Coffee is very distinguishable.
 It is one of the lightest colored coffee beans in the arabica family.
 If you want to ensure that you have pure 100% Colombian Coffee, you should begin by visually inspecting the beans and checking for a pleasant cinnamon color.
 Additionally, the size of the beans themselves should be relatively larger than their counterparts.
 Next, make sure to analyze the odor of the coffee beans.
 Do they have a heady yet invigorating smell?
 If this is not the case and they do not have a tinge of a nutty aroma, then you might be paying for a lower quality coffee.